Planetary Annihilation: Gameplay

+Late-game strategies often center on planet-scale weapons.
+Players can construct Halley engines on asteroids or moons to redirect them into other planets.
+Alternatively, Catalysts can be built on metal planets to activate the Annihilaser, a system-spanning energy weapon capable of destroying entire worlds.

+Planetary Annihilation emphasizes large-scale planning rather than detailed control of individual units.
+This design direction was inspired by the 1997 real-time strategy game Total Annihilation.
+The developers set a target of supporting up to one million active units during matches.

+A match concludes when a player's final Commander is destroyed.

 Development

-Jon Mavor wrote the graphics engine for Total Annihilation, and was also the lead programmer on Supreme Commander.
+Jon Mavor wrote the graphics engine for Total Annihilation and was also the lead programmer on Supreme Commander.
 The game's art style was created by Steve Thompson, who also previously worked on Total Annihilation and Supreme Commander.
 Voice actor John Patrick Lowrie, who did all the narrations for Total Annihilation, did the narrations for Planetary Annihilation as well.

 According to Mavor, while game visualization began in May 2012, three months prior to the game's public announcement, the game concept itself had been in development for approximately three years by that time.
 Additionally, the server and game engine technologies that would underpin the game had been in development for several years prior to the game's public reveal, with some of the server technology having already made its way into PlayFab, Uber Entertainment's back-end server network.

 Kickstarter funding

 Rather than pursue investor funding, Planetary Annihilation's developer Uber Entertainment chose to use the crowdfunding site Kickstarter for their financial backing.
-They revealed the game to the public on August 15, 2012, with their Kickstarter funding goal set at $900,000.
+They revealed the game to the public in August 2012, with their Kickstarter funding goal set at $900,000.
 At the campaign's conclusion on September 14, Planetary Annihilation had raised approximately $2,228,000 via Kickstarter and an additional $101,000 via PayPal.

 Kickstarter featured Planetary Annihilation as the 11th Kickstarter project to have raised over a million dollars, using it to highlight the successes that games had been enjoying on the site.